Gulfstream IV: Operational history

-In June 1987 a Gulfstream IV set 22 world records in its class in flying west around the world in 45 hr 25 min.
+In June 1987 a Gulfstream IV set 22 world records in its class flying west around the world in 45 hr 25 min.
 The next year another GIV set 11 world records flying east around the world.
 In 1990, Gulfstream CEO Allen Paulson and a Gulfstream flight crew set 35 international records for around-the-world flight in a GIV.

 Variants

 C-20F/G/H/J military variants

 The U.S. military variant of the IV, designated C-20F/G/H/J Gulfstream IV in Department of Defense service.
 The C-20F is a GIV model operated by the U.S. Army in a command/executive transport role.